Seaview Harbor, New Jersey

-Seaview Harbor is a harbor and an unincorporated community located within Egg Harbor Township in Atlantic County, New Jersey, United States.
+Seaview Harbor is a harbor and an unincorporated community located within Egg Harbor Township in Atlantic County, in the U.S. state of New Jersey.

 Location

 Located along New Jersey Route 152 (NJ 152), Seaview Harbor borders the Great Egg Harbor Bay, and is separated from neighboring Longport by Beach Thorofare.
 The harbor community is non-contiguous from the rest of Egg Harbor Township, separated from municipal facilities by about 10 mi.
-Seaview Harbor shares a zip code with neighboring Longport, whose postmaster handles mail for the community.
+Seaview Harbor shares a ZIP Code with neighboring Longport, whose postmaster handles mail for the community.
 Longport also provides first response for fire and medical emergencies, as well as most police matters, at no cost to the township.

 History

 Seaview Harbor subdivision was first envisioned in 1957 as a "planned community for the boating family", and housing units were gradually added.
 In the 1960s and 1970s, storms damaged bulkheads in the community, forcing residents to finance their own breakwater.
 By the mid-1970s, Egg Harbor Township began providing trash pickup.
 The township installed a public sewer system by 1994.
 In 2009, a traffic light was installed at the intersection of Sunset Boulevard and NJ 152.